 That much said, ASHRAE has developed one of the best public-commenting facilities among the 300-odd ANSI accredited standards developers; linked below

 We draw your attention to Addendum by, Addendum da and Addendum db; all three of which will affect building energy systems design and conformance activity.

 Education industry facility managers, energy conservation workgroups, sustainability officers, electric shop foreman, electricians and front-line maintenance professionals who change lighting flxtures, maintain environmental air systems are encouraged to participate directly in the ASHRAE consensus standard development process.
 Also, the next ASHRAE Annual meeting takes place in Orlando, Florida, February 1-5, 2020 and attendance at any of ASHRAE’s standards development committee meetings would be relatively convenient for our colleagues in the Orlando region.
 CLICK HERE for more information about this conference.

 All ASHRAE standards are a standing item on our daily teleconferences every day, 11 AM Eastern time.
 We also pull together all mechanical engineering standards once per month and knock around ideas for responding to proposed changes or developing proposals of our own.
-We will do that again on December 17th, 11 AM.
-Us the same login credentials at the upper right of our home page.
+See our CALENDAR for the next Mechanical Engineering and Energy Standards teleconference.
+Use the same login credentials at the upper right of our home page.